devbisme/skidl/docs/index.md

 Then you'll use a *PCB layout tool* (like KiCad's PCBNEW) to arrange the part footprints and draw the wire traces that connect the pins as specified in the netlist.
-Once that is done, PCBNEW outputs a set of *Gerber files* that are sent to a *PCB fabricator* who will create a physical PCB.
+Once that is done, PCBNEW outputs a set of *Gerber files* that are sent to a *PCB fabricator* who will create a physical PCB and ship it to you.
+Then you'll post a picture of them on Twitter and promptly dump them in a drawer for a few years because you got bored with the project.

 In the SKiDL-based design flow, you use a *text editor* to create a *Python code file* that employs the SKiDL library to describe interconnections of components.
 This code file is executed by a *Python interpreter* and a netlist file is output.
-From there, the design flow is identical to the schematic-based one.
+From there, the design flow is identical to the schematic-based one (including dumping the PCBs in a drawer).

 ![Schematic-based PCB design flow](images/skidl-process-flow.png)